theaquamarine/windows-powershell-docs/docset/windows/uev/get-uevappxpackage.md

 ```

 ## DESCRIPTION
-The **Get-UevAppxPackage** cmdlet gets a list of Windows® 8 apps and the Microsoft User Experience Virtualization (UE-V) synchronization status for the apps.
+The **Get-UevAppxPackage** cmdlet gets a list of Windows??
+8 apps and the Microsoft User Experience Virtualization (UE-V) synchronization status for the apps.
 If you do not specify the **Computer** or **CurrentComputerUser** parameters, the cmdlet gets the list of Windows 8 apps for the current user.

 ## EXAMPLES